 - Not all patients can cultivate.
 You can only sell seeds and clones to authorized patients.

-- Valid medical marijuana card and photo ID are required to purchase medical marijuana.
+- Valid medical marijuana card and photo ID are required to purchase medical marijuana in Missouri.

 Dispensary design requirements